 ii.
 Blessed are the dead who die in the Lord: "These are the only glorious dead . . . they die in the cause of God, they die under the smile and approbation of God, and they die to live and reign with God for ever and ever."
 (Clarke)

 b.
 Their works follow them: The patient endurance and work of these saints is remembered in heaven.
-Our work for the Lord goes with us into heaven, giving dignity and significance to all work here below.
+Our work for Jesus and His Kingdom goes with us into heaven, giving dignity and significance to all work here below.

 C. The earth's harvest.